Canon G1 X Mark II versus Canon G9 X

 The Canon PowerShot G1 X Mark II and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2015.
 Both the G1X Mark II and the G9X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch sensor.
 The G1X Mark II has a resolution of 13 megapixel, whereas the G9X provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G9 X. Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is notably smaller (34 percent) than the Canon G1 X Mark II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (34 percent) than the Canon G1 X Mark II.
 Moreover, the G9X is substantially lighter (62 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the G9X are weather-sealed.